-Item: Vice Chancellor for Governmental Relations

-Funds: \$298,000 annual salary rate

-Period: Beginning November 2, 2018

-Description: Agreement for employment of Stacey Napier as Vice agreement is set forth on the following pages.
+Item: Vice Chancellor for Governmental Relations Funds: \$298,000 annual salary rate Period: Beginning November 2, 2018 Description: Agreement for employment of Stacey Napier as Vice Chancellor for Governmental Relations.
+The employment agreement is set forth on the following pages.